 Hidden Lake Forest Preserve Bridge Replacements *

-(A master plan certified project)
+(A certified master plan project)

 Inspections of two bridges at Hidden Lake Forest Preserve in Downers Grove identified structural deficiencies that warranted further structural evaluation and a subsequent recommendation for replacement.
 One bridge sits on the east side of Round Meadow Lake (lake bridge) and carries a recreational trail around the lake, and the other bridge carries a recreational trail over the East Branch DuPage River (river bridge) and connects to a loop trail around Eagle Lake.